Updated: Feb 15

-The Company suffered a production loss due to the second wave of Covid-19.
-Still, the Company met its revenue growth expectations in the second half of the year, owing to improved performance.
-Hindustan Aeronautics Ltd reported its highest-ever revenue of nearly INR 24,620 crore for the fiscal year ending March 31, 2022, up 8% from the previous fiscal year.
+HAL reported its highest-ever revenue of nearly INR 24,620 crore for the fiscal year ending March 31, 2022, up 8% from the previous fiscal year.
 HAL claimed it set a new income record with the manufacture of 84 new engines, 44 new helicopters/aircraft, refurbishing of 203 aircraft/helicopters, and 478 engines.
 In the coming quarters, further helicopter and LCA (Light-Combat Aircraft) orders are expected.
 Revenue growth has been 6-8% in the last few years which doesn't look good.
 A major portion of the revenue jump from LCA is expected in FY24.

 Cash flow from operations is lumpy as it depends on the project delivery and Indian government finances.
 With debt completely repaid, the Company would be generating high free cash which can be used to provide dividends.

 3. What is my view on company valuation?

 Government of India owns ~75% of the firm, while Institutions (Domestic and Foreign) control ~21%.

 I believe, HAL is a solid and robust business but is currently in the overbought zone with a current EV/EBITDA of 8.6x vs a 5-year average ratio of ~6x.
 HAL has the potential to be a rewarding investment.
-An increase in interest rates is pulling the market down and could provide an opportunity for investors to add the stock at the right levels.
+Global macroeconomic situation (recession risk) could pull the market down and that may provide an opportunity for investors to add the stock at the right levels.

 4. What are the risks to the investment analysis?